amitkaps/hackermath/README.md

 **Module 2:** Basics of Linear Algebra (*Application: Supervised Machine Learning: Linear Regression*)
 **Module 3:** Basics of Linear Algebra -continued (*Application: Unsupervised Machine Learning: Dimensionality Reduction*)

-#### Software Requirements for the Workshop:
+### Installation Instructions

-We will be using Python data stack for the workshop.
-Please install Ananconda 3.5 for the workshop.
-That has all the packages we require for the workshop.
+We would be using Python data stack for the workshop.

-For attendees more curious, we will be using Jupyter Notebook as our IDE.
-We will be introducing `numpy`, `scipy`, `seaborn`, `matplotlib`, `statsmodel` and `scikit-learn`.
+Please refer to the [installation](installation.md) instructions document.
+That document also has instructions on how to run a script to check if the required packages are installed.

 **Basics of Python**